 Note that the user who is going to run VirtualBox needs read and write permission on the VirtualBox kernel module device node /dev/vboxdrv.
-You can either define a vboxusers group by entering groupadd vboxusers chgrp vboxusers /dev/vboxdrv chmod 660 /dev/vboxdrv or, alternatively, simply give all users access (insecure, not recommended!)
+You can either define a vboxusers group by entering or, alternatively, simply give all users access (insecure, not recommended!)